List of esports games: Clash Royale

 Supercell's Clash Royale is a freemium, real-time strategy game that incorporates elements of collectible card games, tower defense, and multiplayer online battle arena.
 Developed for mobile devices with a free-to-play, pay-to-win pricing strategy, the game has appeal to those without competitive gaming set ups.
 Despite allowing users to pay to advance their account, competitive tournaments operate at "tournament level" to facilitate an even playing field.
 The game allows anyone to advance from an in game public tournament all the way to the world finals.
 Prizes of $1,000,000 and $400,000 have been awarded to winners of past competitions.

 Clash of Clans

 Supercell's Clash of Clans is a freemium, tower defense game in which players deploy troops to attack enemy defenses.
 Developed for mobile devices with a free-to-play, pay-to-win pricing strategy, the game has appeal to those without competitive gaming setups.
 COC tournaments have been recorded to have up to 30 gems in prize money.
 The game also features a boat.
 This boat, when pressed by the player's finger (or mouse, if run on a PC via an emulator such as BlueStacks) it takes the player to the Builder Village.

+Microsoft Excel

+Microsoft's Excel is a proprietary spreadsheet program that was adapted for esports use in the Excel World Championship, in which contestants (most of whom are in the mathematics and financial services industries that rely on spreadsheets as part of their jobs) need to solve a series of "cases" within a set time frame.
+The Excel World Championship was televised on ESPN2 as part of the network's ESPN8 The Ocho block of unusual competitive programming beginning in 2022.

+Geoguessr

+Geoguessr is a browser-based geography game in which players try to identify locations from Google Street View.
+The first GeoGuessr World Cup was held on October 13 and 14, 2023 and was livestreamed on Twitch and Youtube.